 A recognized national expert in finance, investing, and wealth management, Mark served on the board of the Federal Reserve Bank of Kansas City from 2008 through 2012.
 There he championed transparency, accountability and private enterprise.
 Mark has served as Wyoming State Treasurer since October 2012 when he was chosen by the Wyoming Republican Party State Central Committee to fill the seat of Joe Meyer upon his death.
-He won election in 2014, earning 88% of the vote in the contested Republican primary.
+He won election in 2014.

 As Treasurer, Mark grew the state’s portfolio by $5 billion.
 He overhauled and modernized the State Treasurer’s office, ultimately positioning Wyoming to benefit further from investment income in the years to come.
 His efforts to improve transparency surrounding the state’s financial portfolio resulted in Wyoming being ranked number one in the United States for transparency and third in the world among all sovereign funds.

 Nationally, Mark was elected to serve as Western Regional Vice President of the National Association of State Treasurers.
 He earned recognition three years running for his leadership and expertise.
 The Sovereign Wealth Fund Institute named him one of the “Top 100 Most Significant and Impactful Asset Owners and Public Executives.”